 An Animal Breeder may specialize in various species for commercial, companion or competition purposes.
 Some of the animals that breeders commonly deal with are cats, dogs, goats, horses, rabbits, cattle, fish, sheep, reptiles, exotic birds, or poultry.
 Some other potential job titles of Animal Breeder are Dog Breeder, Artificial Insemination Technician (AI Technician), Breeder, Breeding Manager, Animal Technician, Stallion Manager, Broodmare Foreman, Cat Breeder, Equine Breeder and Cattery Operator.

-To qualify for TN Animal Breeder non-immigrant status, the applicant for Animal Breeder profession must have earned, and is able to provide proof of the following educational requirements:
+To qualify for a TN Visa as an Animal Breeder, the applicant for the TN visa must have earned, and is able to provide proof of the following educational requirements:

 - Baccalaureate or Licenciatura Degree

-The applicant for TN Animal Breeder profession must also provide the additional requirements:
+The applicant for a TN Visa as an Animal Breeder must also provide the additional requirements:

 - Proof of Canadian citizenship;